drvinceknight/pfm/book/about-this-book/software-packages-used/main.md

 # List of software packages used

-The python version using in this book is:
+The Python version used in this book is:

 ```{code-cell} ipython3
 :tags: ["remove-input", "style-check-ignore", "nbval-ignore-output"]